Two-Sided Free Boundary Problems Arising From Branching-Selection Particle Systems: Introduction

 We also know what the asymptotic speed of the particle system is; that is, the asymptotic speed at which fitness increases in the population due to the selection mechanism.
 If $X_i^N(t)$ denotes the position of the $i$\textsuperscript{th} leftmost particle of the $N$-BBM at time $t$, then it is known (see Appendix to \cite{me}) that

 for any $i=1,2,\ldots,N$.
 Now the FBP (\ref{nbbmFBP}) has infinitely many travelling wave solutions, one for each speed $c\in [\sqrt{2},\infty)$.
 Therefore we can observe that as $N\to\infty$, the $N$-BBM `selects' the minimal travelling wave speed, since $v_N \to \sqrt{2}$.
 This is called the \textit{weak selection principle}.
+A stronger version of this result has also been attained by Berestycki and Tough \cite{beresTough}, in which they show that not only does the asymptotic velocity select the minimal travelling wave speed, but that in fact the stationary empirical measure of the $N$-particle system converges to the minimal travelling wave; this is called the \textit{selection principle}.

+The $N$-BBM has been generalised in a number of ways.
+For example, one can consider the $N$-BBM in which when a particle branches, its offspring is a random distance from itself (see \cite{durrettRemenik} or \cite{nonLocalNBBM}).
+Accordingly, the hydrodynamic limit of these systems is described by a non-local PDE with a single free boundary.

 In this paper we will study a generalisation of the $N$-BBM which we call the $(N,p)$-BBM.
 In the $(N,p)$-BBM, we again have $N$ particles moving about as independent standard Brownian motions on the real line.
 However in the $(N,p)$-BBM, when a branching event occurs, we may delete either the leftmost or rightmost particle.
 We kill the leftmost with probability $p$ and otherwise we kill the rightmost.
-So the $(N,p)$-BBM is a generalisation, with $p\in \{0,1\}$ corresponding to $N$-BBM and its reflection.
+So the $(N,p)$-BBM is a generalisation, with $p=1$ corresponding to $N$-BBM.

 The motivation for studying this system is that, where the hydrodynamic limit of the $N$-BBM is a one-sided free boundary problem, the hydrodynamic limit of the $(N,p)$-BBM (for $p\in (0,1)$) is a two-sided free boundary problem.
 Two-sided free boundary problems appear in a number of different contexts.
-Most notably, two-sided free boundary problems have been considered to study predator-prey evolution ( \cite{predPreyFBP}, Section 5 of \cite{spreadVanDichot}) or to study flame propagation (\cite{guoHuKoh03},\cite{guoHu06}).
+Most notably, two-sided free boundary problems have been considered to study predator-prey evolution (\cite{predPreyFBP}, Section 5 of \cite{spreadVanDichot}) or to study flame propagation (\cite{guoHuKoh03},\cite{guoHu06}).

+Recall that in the one-sided case, the $N$-BBM is a toy model in which $\B{R}$ is a fitness landscape; location on $\B{R}$ denoting relative fitness.
+In the two-sided case of the $(N,p)$-BBM, we could consider location on $\B{R}$ being a 1-dimensional summary of some trait which does not correspond to fitness.
+Then killing on the right and left may correspond to different causes of death which affect individuals at either extreme of the trait with different strengths.